 You must not just settle for a car loan with an interest rate of 15% because this may push you into tens of thousands of dollars in debt due to interest payments over the next decade.
 Instead, you must always look for a car loan with the lowest interest rate you qualify for and can pay back.

 Besides, it’s also a good idea to compare interest rates and choose the best option that suits you best.
-Then, with a little research, you can get a car loan that will match your requirements with an affordable interest cap.
+Then, with a little research, you can get a car loan that will match your requirements with an affordable interest rate.

 #3 Find an Accountable Car Dealer